-news, though: Fast Company’s latest video, “How You Really Sound in Job
+Fast Company’s “How You Really Sound in Job Interviews” Video Will Make You Rethink Every Interview You've Ever Been On

 To be honest, I’m not even sure interviews really tells you what you need to know about your applicants, anyway.
 Part of me thinks maybe we should just do away with them altogether and replace them with a trial day on the job — that way, you can actually see how they work.
 I realize, though, that trial days are both horribly impractical and kind of exploitative (hi there, “entry-level marketing job” scams! ); so, interviews remain a necessary evil.
 Sigh.